- ABOUT STERITAS

 To maintain compliance with regulatory standards for data integrity, data collection is locked in most modules to maintain accuracy of scoring.

 The Steritas GTI measures CHANGE in glucocorticoid-toxicity over time.
 Therefore, a score can be derived only when comparing values from one visit to the next.
-Data related to steroid-toxicity are captured at Baseline, but the full SteriTox Profile scores are calculated at follow-up.
+Data related to steroid-toxicity is captured at Baseline, but the full SteriTox Profile scores are calculated at follow-up.

 The Steritas GTI helps you.
 The generation of baseline data for most of the Steritas GTI Domains is straightforward and the app includes a knowledge base with images and standardized definitions to promote rigor and accuracy.